EB-5 Regional Center Project – Immigration Risk Due Diligence

-If the developer has plans to move forward in all 3 of the above scenarios, regardless of how many EB-5 investors enter the project (one investor or the maximum 30 investors needed to reach $10 million) the project has sufficient capital for completion, and so success is not determined by how much EB-5 capital (or how many EB-5 investors) is found for the project.
-If the project moved forward without the full amount of EB-5 it could significantly hamper the developer from completing their next project if they have to over-commit on the anticipated equity, but from an immigration perspective at least the project will still be completed.
+If the developer has plans to move forward in all three of the above scenarios, regardless of how many EB-5 investors enter the project (one investor or the maximum 17 investors needed to reach $15 million) the project has sufficient capital for completion, and so success is not determined by how much EB-5 capital (or how many EB-5 investors) is found for the project.
+If the project moved forward without the full amount of EB-5 funding, it could significantly hamper the developer from completing their next project if they have to over-commit on the anticipated equity, but from an immigration perspective, at least the project will still be completed.

-This issue is vitally important since the EB-5 market today is quite competitive and very few projects achieve full subscription quickly (i.e., find the target number of EB-5 investors within the expected fundraise time frame).
+This issue is vitally important, since the EB-5 market today is quite competitive and few projects achieve full subscription quickly (i.e., find the target number of EB-5 investors within the expected fundraise time frame).

 Will the required number of jobs be created when the project is completed?

 If an EB-5 investor invested in this project halfway through the construction period, essentially all of the EB-5 investor’s immigration risk is eliminated.
 Why is this the case?
 Once the project is 50% complete, approximately $50 million has been spent on construction expenditures, and therefore roughly 500 of the 1,000 jobs have already been created.
-Since only 200 jobs are required for 20 EB-5 investors to get their permanent Green Cards, this means that the project still has a 250% job cushion even if it stopped construction and was never completed after the EB-5 investors entered the project at the halfway point.
+Since only 170 jobs are required for 17 EB-5 investors to get their green cards, this means the project still has a 294% job cushion even if it stopped construction and was never completed after the EB-5 investors entered the project at the halfway point.

-Let’s say, for example, that all 20 EB-5 investors did invest the combined $10 million in EB-5 capital into the hotel project when the project was halfway through the construction period.
-Then, the following week, an earthquake hit the local area and the entire hotel site was swallowed up by a sink-hole, and the land became unusable as a result.
-In this case, all 20 EB-5 investors would still get their I-526 and I-829 Petitions approved since the project did create the 10 required jobs per investors, despite the fact that the project was not successfully completed.
-As long as the job requirement is met, the project does not have to be successfully completed in order for EB-5 investors to get their I-526 and I-829 Petitions approved.
+Let’s say, for example, that all 17 EB-5 investors did invest the combined $15 million in EB-5 capital into the hotel project when the project was halfway through the construction period.
+Then, the following week, an earthquake hit the local area and the entire hotel site was swallowed up by a sinkhole and the land became unusable as a result.
+In this case, all 17 EB-5 investors would still get their I-526 and I-829 petitions approved since the project did create the 10 required jobs per investors, despite the fact that the project was not successfully completed.
+As long as the job requirement is met, the project does not have to be successfully completed for EB-5 investors to get their I-526 and I-829 petitions approved.